-White chocolate…Blueberries…Lemon Bars…really; what’s not to drool over with this decadent twist on ordinary lemon bars.
+White chocolate…Blueberries…Lemon Bars…really? what’s not to drool over with this decadent twist on ordinary lemon bars.
 Rich, sweet puckers of love in every delicious bite.
-This white chocolate blueberry lemon bar recipe right here is why God gave man fruit and butter and white chocolate and shortbread crust!
+This easy white chocolate blueberry lemon bar recipe right here is why God gave man fruit and butter and white chocolate and shortbread crust!

-Whip these up for Mother’s Day or Easter or any day of the week and make everyone happy they know you!
+Whip these up for Valentine’s Day, Mother’s Day or Easter or any day of the week and make everyone happy they know you!

 White Chocolate Blueberry Lemon “Love” Bars

 My memories of luscious Lemon Bars go way back to my sweet mom making them for very special occasions.
 Like for company or funerals…you know…those kind of special moments.
 I now know why she waited for an “occasion”; because my brother, dad and I would have devoured them if they were in the house for any other reason!

 Now I make them for my family and this birthday season I decided to put a spin on the classic lemon bar and add blueberries and white chocolate.
 Yes, they were as good as they sound and lasted about as long as the usual lemon bar feast…24 hours between all four of us.

 How Do You Make White Chocolate Blueberry Lemon Bars?